bar-assistant/docs/docs/data.md

 ### Import from datapack .zip (Server)

-If you previously exported recipes with `php artisan bar:export-recipes {barId}` command, you can use `php artisan bar:import-zip {path}` command to import those recipes.
+If you previously exported recipes with `php artisan bar:export-recipes {barId}` command, you can use `php artisan bar:import-recipes {path}` command to import those recipes.
 You will have to provide either an existing bar id or you will have the option to create a new one.

 You can also import any .zip file you put in backups folder.
 Here's an example with docker compose: